aardjon/trad/doc/architecture.md

 (and thus, also directory) position of the current source module/library and use dots as delimeters, e.g. `trad.core.usecases.journal`.
 This schema allows to easily filter log files for messages from certain system parts later on.

+## 8.3 Knowledge Base

+The knowledge base domain is implemented in a simple, generic way (similar to a wiki): It basically consists of a storage providing *documents*, and a UI widget for displaying a single *document*.
+Each such *document* represents a single knowledge base article.
+Index/ToC pages are also *documents* (containing lists of links).
+The *documents* are Markdown text files stored and deployed as application assets.

+This approach clearly separates data from code and allows to add, remove or modify documents very easily (i.e. without any source code knowledge).

+Please see [Knowledge Base Documentation](knowledgebase.md) for further documentation of this application domain.

 # 9. Architecture Decisions